 Puzzles in Occupational therapy teletherapy

 As one of the most versatile activities known to therapists, puzzles can easily be graded up or down to accommodate children of all ages, developmental abilities, and needs.
-Children may use downloadable strategy-based puzzles that can be completed right on their computers, or standard print-and-complete activities.
+Children may use strategy-based puzzles that can be completed right on their computers, or standard print-and-complete activities.

 These activities can work on developing visual skills such as perception and recognition, visual memory, spatial awareness, and hand-eye coordination, along with fine motor skills and activity tolerance.